 In this article, we will learn about what is not covered under marine insurance.
 Marine Insurance doesn’t offer any coverage in the following cases:

-The primary reason why certain goods are not covered under marine insurance is that they are deemed too risky or hazardous to insure.
-Some examples of goods that may not be covered include hazardous materials like explosives, radioactive materials, and certain chemicals.
+Insurance companies deem certain goods too risky or hazardous to cover under marine insurance, including explosives, radioactive materials, and certain chemicals.
 These types of goods pose a significant risk to the safety of the ship and crew, as well as to other vessels in the vicinity, and may also have environmental implications if spilled or released.

-Other goods that may not be covered by marine insurance include perishable items like fruits, vegetables, and other fresh produce.
+Marine insurance usually excludes coverage for perishable items such as fruits, vegetables, and fresh produce.
 This is because these types of goods are susceptible to spoilage, and the insurance company may not be able to guarantee their condition at the point of arrival.

-In conclusion, marine insurance provides coverage for a wide range of goods, but certain goods may not be covered due to their hazardous nature, perishability, or high value.
-It is important for shippers to carefully consider the nature of the goods being transported and obtain appropriate insurance coverage to mitigate the risks associated with shipping.
+In conclusion, certain goods may be excluded from marine insurance coverage due to their hazardous nature, perishability, or high value.
+Shippers must carefully consider the nature of the goods and obtain suitable insurance coverage to mitigate shipping risks.

 Case on Marine Insurance Exclusions